 Eligibility for the 70% revenue reduction factor will be determined on the average of April, May and then, forecasting June revenues, and comparing to April, May and June 2019, or to the average of January and February 2020.

 The landlord must apply for all 3 months at the same time.
+Multiple applications can be submitted, provided that each application is for a different property.
+The property owner can only apply for the program once per property, so attestations for each impacted tenant at that property must be included with one application.
 There is no indication of what happens if the forecast for June is off by enough to make the revenue decline less than 70%.

 The CECRA is administered by the Canada Mortgage and Housing Corporation (CMHC).

 The CECRA will lower rent by 75% for small businesses affected by COVID-19, by providing forgivable loans to qualifying commercial property owners to cover 50% of 3 monthly rent payments, for April, May and June.